 A best practice is to send out a “thank you” email after the stay is complete.
 You can use the same message each time, perhaps changing out a sentence or two to tailor the message to the specific recipient.

-Continue to email your former rental guests on occasion – a monthly, or quarterly updates would be a manageable amount to ensure you and your property stay on their minds.
-Plenty of free or very inexpensive online tools can help you send emails to a large amount of people at once, such as Constant Contact, Mail Chimp and Email Octopus, just to name a few.
-These tools will also help manage unsubscribers – if a person opts out of your emails, it is no longer ok to continue emailing them.
+Continue to email your former rental guests on occasion – a monthly, or quarterly update would be a manageable amount to ensure you and your property stay on their minds.
+Plenty of free or very inexpensive online tools can help you send emails to a large number of people at once, such as Constant Contact, Mail Chimp, and Email Octopus, just to name a few.
+These tools will also help manage un-subscribers – if a person opts out of your emails, it’s not a good idea to continue emailing them.
 You should remove them from your database, as well.

-We recommend a focus on holidays, seasons, or the times of the year when the rental market in your area heats up, such as Spring Break.
-Your messages don’t have to be long, but should be memorable.
+We recommend a focus on holiday seasons, or the times of the year when the rental market in your area heats up, such as Spring Break.
+Your messages don’t have to be wordy but should be memorable.
 Make sure you include a call to action in each message; asking for a review, a referral, or for a repeat stay.